appwise-labs/onboarding-code-lab-1-android/pages/1_setup.md

 Hello fellow developer!
 Welcome to **Wisemen**, we are happy to have you on board!
 We want to make sure you are soon up to speed with the core of Android development and our way of working.
-Therefore we created this awesome series of **CodeLabs** for you.
+Therefore we created this awesome **CodeLab** for you.
 These are a constant work in progress, so please let us know if you have any feedback or suggestions!
 This is what you will learn in this CodeLab:

 ### 1. Creating a new project with our Android Core Library

-We have our own Android Core Library that we use in all our projects.
+We have our own **Android Core Library** that we use in all our projects.
 This library contains a lot of useful classes and functions that we use in all our projects.

 ### 2. Folder structure